DragoCam/DragoCam/README.md

 Hello and welcome to my profile!
 I am the Head of **Nightzy**, a creative game development studio focused on crafting immersive and engaging gaming experiences.
 At Nightzy, we strive to push the boundaries of game design, fusing unique storytelling with innovative gameplay mechanics.

-## About Nightzy Studios
+## About Nightzy

-Nightzy Studios is the creative force behind several exciting projects, including:
+Nightzy is the creative force behind several exciting projects, including:

 - **Novastars**: TBA